PierBusDev/GolangPierbook/readme.md

 1. the destination slice
 2. the source slice

-It returns the number of elements copies and it tries to copy as many values as it can from source to destination, **limited by whichever is smaller**.
+It returns the number of elements copied and it tries to copy as many values as it can from source to destination, **limited by whichever is smaller**.
 NOTE: the capacity doesn't matter, the **length** is what is important!

 ```go